 one of the best fall festivals in the South

 , the Natchez Balloon Festival is one weekend filled with larger-than-life hot air balloons, live music, a massive artisan market, and more.
-Now celebrating its 36th year, the festival is held over the course of three days on the grounds of Mississippi's lovely Rosalie Mansion.
+Now celebrating being a fall tradition for over 35 years, the festival is held over the course of three days on the grounds of Mississippi's lovely Rosalie Mansion.
+The

-is slated for Oct.
-15-17, and it really is a delight of a fall festival everyone should experience at least once.
+takes place in October and it really is a delight of a fall festival that everyone should experience at least once.